api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 current sub team, we suggest co-ordinating proactively and outlining how you will work together.

-# Propose ideas under the contributor framework
+# Put forward your ideas to the API3 DAO

+Regardless of the contributor's skill, API3's vision is for participation to be as frictionless as possible.
 Individuals with a relevant background can contribute to the project in a flexible manner, replicating similar freelancer/consultancy type figures commonly seen.

+## Technical contributors

-For technical folks this could be through development, integrations, writing documentation, etc..
-Although the general challenge is that one needs to be able to use a solution proficiently before being able to improve it.
+For technical folks this could be through development, integrations, writing documentation, etc. Although the general challenge is that one needs to be able to use a solution proficiently before being able to improve it.
 If this applies we suggest digesting the get started materials.